Korepi/korepi-docs/src/en/troubleshoot/faq.md

 Yes, Korepi has a free version which you can use easily following this [guide](../guide/free.md).

 ---
-### What is the .rar/.zip password?

-...

-Its `1234`, please read the download post next time.

----
 ### Why my config doesn't save?

 Keep in mind you have to extract the `.rar/.zip` file you got in another folder.